In this Session…

-Let’s learn to navigate in 3D space.
-To pan the graph up, down, left, and right, hold down the left mouse button and drag anywhere in empty space (or click the onscreen navigation).
+Let’s learn to navigate in 3D.
+To pan the graph up, down, left, and right, hold down the left mouse button and drag anywhere in empty space (or click the onscreen navigation arrows).

-Zoom in or out of the graph with the mouse scroll wheel (or touch scroll), or click the onscreen navigation arrows.
-To zoom faster, you can use Alt + scroll.
+Zoom in or out of the graph with the mouse scroll (wheel or touch), or click the onscreen zoom arrows.
+To zoom faster, use Alt + scroll.

-To orbit the graph, hold down the right mouse button and drag anywhere in empty space, or click the onscreen navigation.
+To orbit the graph, hold down the right mouse button and drag anywhere in empty space, click the onscreen navigation, or use Ctrl + o.
 Orbit behaves differently depending on whether you have anything selected, so let’s delve into selection.

 Left click on a single node to select it.

-Hold down the left mouse button, press the shift key, and drag to select a group.
-The Characters category in the Legend shows how many nodes you’ve selected
+Hold down the left mouse button, press shift, and drag to select a group.
+The Characters category in the Legend shows how many nodes you’ve selected.

 Hold down the control key to add to your selection.
 Left click to add a single node or hold down the left mouse button and drag to add multiple nodes.